Eliminate Marketing Overwhelm

 That means unsubscribing from email lists that send you off in different directions.
 That means only reading blogs or listening to podcast episodes that are on topics which are a priority for you.
 It means keeping a “for later” file that you can put things in but not feel like you need to look at immediately.

-In other words, head down and tail up until the next check in.
+In other words, head down and tail up until the next check in so you can eliminate marketing overwhelm.

 It is inevitable that “marketing-creep” will happen.
 That you start with all good intentions in mind but those shiny objects and that overwhelm will show themselves once again.